 Ready to roll?
 Good.
 Buckle your seat belt Dorothy, ’cause Kansas is going bye-bye!”

-You can set up your blog in one hour or less if you follow the steps I give you!
+You can set up your blog in one hour or less if you follow the steps and do’s and don’ts I give you!
 Let’s go!

 Remember that steps from 0 to 3 are the most important for starting a blog.
 Once you have these done (hats off), you can then relax a little with a martini in hand, before you continue with 4 to 12.

-It’s easy to get overwhelmed at the beginning of your journey, so make sure you approach things in stages.
+It’s easy to get overwhelmed if you’re just learning to blog as a beginner, so make sure you approach things in stages.

 What advantages in the blogosphere do you have as a writer?